Toyota Vios: Costa Rica

-The fourth-generation Vios was released in Costa Rica on 10 October 2022 as the Yaris sedan.
-Powered by the 1.5-litre 2NR-VE engine as standard powertrain, it is offered in New Line (manual and CVT) and Highline (CVT only) grade levels.
+In Costa Rica, the fourth generation model was released on 10 October 2022.
+It is offered in New Line (manual and CVT) and Highline (CVT only) grade levels.
 Toyota Safety Sense is standard for Highline grade.

 Mexico

-The fourth-generation Vios was released in Mexico on 12 October 2022 as the Yaris sedan.
-Powered by the 1.5-litre 2NR-VE engine as standard powertrain, it is offered in Base (manual and CVT), S (manual and CVT) and S Hi (CVT only) grade levels.
+In Mexico, the fourth generation model was released on 12 October 2022.
+It is offered in Base (manual and CVT), S (manual and CVT) and S Hi (CVT only) grade levels.
 Toyota Safety Sense is standard for S Hi grade.

 Peru

-The fourth-generation Vios was released in Peru on 2 November 2022 as the Yaris sedan.
-Powered by the 1.3-litre 1NR-VE engine as standard powertrain, it is offered in Base (manual) and GLi (manual and CVT) grade levels, with LPG and CNG versions are also available as options.
+In Peru, the fourth generation model was released on 2 November 2022.
+It is offered in Base (manual) and GLi (manual and CVT) grade levels, with LPG and CNG versions are also available as options.